bbatsche/Vagrant-Setup/README.md

 ### Creating a Droplet

 1. Click the [Create](https://cloud.digitalocean.com/droplets/new) button
-1. Give your server a meaningful hostname
+1. Give your server a meaningful hostname, such as "Codeup-Server"
 1. Pretty much all of the default options selected are appropriate for your first droplet (512MB / New York 2 / Ubuntu 14.04)
 1. **Make sure you select the option to add your SSH key to your new droplet!**
 1. Click create and then wait.